Dr. Terror's House of Horrors (1965)

 The third story stars musician and TV presenter Roy Castle as jazz trumpeter Biff, whose manager, a little improbably, gets his jazz sextet a booking in the Caribbean.
 Biff is warned to stay away from the voodoo ceremonies that take place out in the woods, but curiosity gets the better of him and he sneaks out to see for himself.
 Spying on the rituals, he is entranced by the music being used.
 When he returns home to England, he then uses the music in his new set, something that rebounds on him disastrously.

 Director Freddie Francis provides a couple of in-jokes in this story, most obviously when Roy Castle stumbles in the street and looks up to see a lurid poster for this very film looming over him.
 Except, instead of the names of the actors, the poster features the names of the film's characters.
-When a figure later appears from the shadows and corners Biff, the Spanish holiday poster behind him has the letter 'S' obscured in shadow so it looks as if it reads "PAIN" instead of "SPAIN", which may or may not be a dark joke.
+When a figure later appears from the shadows and corners Biff, the Spanish holiday poster behind him has the letter 'S' obscured in shadow so that it looks as if it reads "PAIN" instead of "SPAIN", which may or may not be a dark joke.

-It would be fashionable now to describe this as a story about "cultural appropriation", although the specific danger here lies specifically in the misuse of something in the wrong context, taking music from a voodoo dance and using it for entertainment, without appreciating what might be unleashed.
+It would be fashionable now to describe this as a story about "cultural appropriation", although the danger here lies specifically in the misuse of something in the wrong context, taking music from a voodoo dance and using it for entertainment, without appreciating what might be unleashed.

 The film's penultimate story teams horror legend Christopher Lee with Michael Gough, another, albeit less celebrated, British horror regular.
 Lee plays imperious art critic Franklyn Marsh, who enjoys habitually eviscerating the work of those he believes to be untalented, especially painter Eric Landor (Gough).